Half Human: Plot

-Late one night, as the expedition tries to get some sleep after the day's misfortunes, a very large shadow falls across Machiko's tent.
-A face of an ape-like creature appears at the tent window.
-The creature reaches into the tent and touches Machiko's face, causing her to wake up and scream.
-The Snowman runs off into the forest, while Takashi chases after him.
-Takashi loses his way and takes a bad fall.
-As he stumbles back to the campfire that he believes marks the expedition site, he is astonished to find himself surrounded by Ōba and his cronies. Ōba's men give Takashi a beating and casually toss him into a lethally deep ravine.
+One night, as Koizumi's group rests in their camp, an ape-like creature reaches into Machiko's tent and touches her face, causing her to wake up and scream.
+The Snowman runs into the forest, pursued by Takashi, who loses his way and takes a bad fall.
+As he hobbles back to what he thought was the expedition's camp, he stumbles upon Ōba's camp. Ōba's men beat him up and casually toss him into a deep ravine.